Priyanshu-1477/screen_automater/README.md

 # 🎯 Screen Automater

-**Screen Automator** is a powerful desktop app that lets you automate mouse clicks, keyboard typing, and wait commands — all through a simple and intuitive GUI.
+**Screen Automater** is a powerful desktop app that lets you automate mouse clicks, keyboard typing, and wait commands — all through a simple and intuitive GUI.
 Built with **Python + PyQt5**, it’s perfect for automating repetitive tasks, demos, form filling, testing, and more.

 ---